 Floor Area Ratio: FAR measures livable space in ratio to the size of the lot on which a building sits.
-The combined F.A.R of this proposal is 0.68 which is greater than the 0.60 maximum allowable in the RM-3 zone but consistent with the maximum FAR of 0.70 identified within the OCP in areas designated for Townhouse Residential.
+The combined FAR of this proposal is 0.68 which is less than the 0.70 in the CD No. 106 Zone immediately to the north.
+It is consistent with the maximum FAR of 0.70 identified within the OCP in areas designated for Townhouse Residential.
 This proposed density delivers five units, four - 3 bedroom and den units and one - 2 bedroom and den unit.

-Lot Coverage: The combined Lot Coverage is 35% which is substantially greater than the 25% maximum permitted in the RM-3 [Multiple Family Residential] zone.
-Notwithstanding this divergence from the RM-3 zone, recent Townhouse Residential projects considered by Council have Lot Coverage in excess of 30%.
+Lot Coverage: The combined Lot Coverage is 35% which is consistent with the 34% lot coverage in the CD No. 106 zone immediately to the north.
+Recent Townhouse Residential projects considered by Council have Lot Coverage in excess of 30%.

-Setbacks: This proposal requires a reduction to the front setback requirements of the RM-3 zone from 7.5m to 4.7m to the front deck and 6.8m to the front face of the principal building.
-The northeastern side setback is reduced from 4.5m to 2.6m to the overhang of the principal building while the southwestern side setback is reduced from 4.5m to 2.5m to the overhang of the principal building.
-In addition, the rear setback is reduced from 7.5m to 4.7m to the base of the closest stairs accessing the second storey decks but exceeds the 7.5m setback to the foundation of the building.
+Setbacks: The proposed front setback is 4.7m to the front deck and 6.8m to the front face of the principal building.
+The northeastern side setback is 2.6m to the overhang of the principal building while the southwestern side setback is 2.5m to the overhang of the principal building.
+In addition, the rear setback is 4.7m to the base of the closest stairs accessing the second storey decks but exceeds the 7.5m setback to the foundation of the building.
 The separation between the buildings is maintained at 7.6 metres on the ground floor but reduces to 6.2 metres when the cantilevered portions of the upper floor of both buildings is considered.
 Staff note that when considering infill development proposals on specific sites, setbacks are often reduced to allow densification but these reductions must be carefully considered to ensure the project sensitively integrated in the existing neighbourhood.

 Height: High density Townhouse Developments in Esquimalt are limited to a height of 9.0 metres measured to the mid-height of the roof from average grade.
 The applicant proposes the two unit building measure 9.9 metres, greater than the established standard while the three unit building measures 8.5 metres, less than the established maximum height.
-The height of the two unit building is a by-product of the revised grading plan for the site that better ties the lands into the neighbouring site to the north.
+The height of the two- unit building is a by-product of the revised grading plan for the site that better ties the lands into the neighbouring site to the north.
 This change to grading results in fewer, and lower retaining structures being required in the development.
 Building A (two unit building) remains lower in overall height than the neighbouring building to the north thereby maintaining a consistent appearance on the south sloping street as detailed in Appendix D.